CraicOverflow89/MarkdownCFML/README.md

 Call the `markdown()` function passing in an array of lines (this can be easily done by looping through a file) and render the string that is returned.

 #### Further Reading
-I have been using [https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet] as a guide to markdown syntax.
+I have been using [this markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) as a guide to markdown syntax.

 #### Error Handling
 There are currently lots of places where incorrect syntax will cause errors throughout the document - I will attempt to add better error handling later.